core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 # Security Considerations

-This YANG module is designed to be accessed via the CoOL protocol {{-core-cool}}.
+This YANG module is designed to be accessed via the CoMI protocol {{-comi}}.
 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access to these data nodes.

 Specifically, the 'module' list may help an attacker identify the server capabilities and server implementations with known bugs.
 Server vulnerabilities may be specific to particular modules, module revisions, module features, or even module deviations.
 This information is included in each module entry.
 For example, if a particular operation on a particular data node is known to cause a server to crash or significantly degrade device performance, then the module list information will help an attacker identify server implementations with such a defect, in order to launch a denial of service attack on the device.

 # Acknowledgments

-The YANG module defined by this memo have been derived from an already existing YANG module targeting the RESTconf protocol {{-restconf}}.
-We will like to thank the authors of this prior work {{-yang-library}} which have been essential for the development of "ietf-cool-library" targeting the Constrained Objects Language {{-core-cool}} protocol.
-The authors would also like to thank Andy Bierman for his recommendations and his review of the resulting YANG module.
+The YANG module defined by this memo have been derived from an already existing YANG module, ietf-yang-library {{RFC7895}}, we will like to thanks to the authors of this YANG module.
+A special thank Andy Bierman for his initial recommendations for the creation of this YANG module.

 --- back